 An aim of RoboCup@Home is to foster mobile autonomous service robotics and natural human-robot interaction.
 As a consequence humans are not allowed to directly (remote) control the robot.
 This also includes verbally remote controlling the robot.
-Furthermore, the specific tasks must not be solved using open loop control.

 Furthermore, the specific tasks must not be solved using open loop control.
 This means that using a preprogrammed sequence of movements or other actions to solve a task, without considering any sensor measurements as feedback in the process is not allowed.
 This includes for example navigation or manipulation by a timed sequence of motor commands.